Create Insertion Policy

 - Click Create.
 This takes you back to the insertion policy overview page, where you can locate and edit all your existing insertion policies.
 When editing an insertion policy, click "Save" next to each modified field to save your changes.
 By default, you can create a maximum of 50 insertion policies for your Pulse account.
 Contact your Account Manager if you need to change the maximum number of insertion policies for your account.

-Note: Sponsor goals act within their own sponsor break, which means that the insertion policy settings do not affect sponsor goals, with the exception of the Time based frequency cap setting, and possibly the Time based break settings.
+Sponsor ads run within their own sponsor break, which means that the insertion policies for linear ad breaks are not affected by sponsors, with the exception of the Time based frequency cap setting, and possibly the Time based break settings.